Harshitha2101/Train-pentograph/README.md

 # Train-pentograph
-This project demonstrates how to control a servo motor to simulate the actuation of a train pantograph using an Arduino.
+This C++ project demonstrates how to control a servo motor to simulate the actuation of a train pantograph using an Arduino.
 The servo motor will sweep from 0 degrees to 180 degrees and back to 0 degrees, mimicking the motion of raising and lowering a train p

 ## Components Needed
 - Arduino board (e.g., Arduino Uno)